MarkBiesheuvel/optimizely-labs/fx5/README.md

     - For example: "UURF9FECB7wHtC2QSMMkS"
     - You can click the "Copy to clipboard" icon
     - Store the value in a temporary note or document
+1. Click on the `Flags` item in the left-side menu
+1. Search for the flag your created in lab FX2 and copy the "Key"
+    - Store the value in a temporary note or document
+1. Click on the `Events` item in the left-side menu
+1. Search for the event your created in lab FX2, click on it, and copy the "Event Key"
+    - Store the value in a temporary note or document
+1. Click on the `Audiences` item in the left-side menu
+1. Click on the `Attributes` item in the top-side menu
+1. Search for the attribute your created in lab FX3, click on it, and copy the "Attribute Key"
+    - Store the value in a temporary note or document
+1. Click on the `Flags` item in the left-side menu
-1. Search the flag you created in lab FX2 and click on that Flag
+1. Search for the flag you created in lab FX2 and click on it
 1. Click on the `Variables` item in the left-side menu
 1. Click the plus icon to add a variable, choose `String`, and enter the following values:
     - Variable Key: `color`